vincemansel/ios-trello/README.md

 1. Go to [Trello Docs](https://trello.com/docs/) and generate an Application Key

-2. Create the file  TrelloClientCredentials.m and substitute your keys.
+2. Edit/Create the file  TrelloClientCredentials.m and substitute your keys.

 3. (See Demo): In TrelloLoginViewController.m, globally substitute Your_App_Name for ios4Trello.
 (This will let your users know that your app is seeking authorization to access thier Trello account.)